 Visually, a double-action hinge looks like a folded hinge.
-One side still mounts to the frame and the other side mounts to the door, with the folding action in-between.
-There’s usually an additional tension rod which you can adjust to change how quickly the door will swing back to its central closed position too.
-Not the most common of hinges, but we felt definitely worth mentioning!
+One side mounts to the frame and the other to the door, with the folding action in-between.

-It may not come as any surprise that a T-Hinge is, in fact, a hinge shaped like a letter ’T’, but turned on its side.
-Not only do these kinds of hinges have a visual charm to them, but they’re also ideal for particularly wide doors, or more commonly, gates.
+T-Hinges are shaped like a ’T’ but turned on their side.
+Not only do these hinges have a visual charm, but they’re also ideal for wide doors and gates.

-These hinges come in a variety of lengths, right up to 600mm and more if required.
-This allows the hinge to reach far across the width of a gate or door to provide support right up to its centre, allowing it to be properly braced without any sagging.
-Aside from their practical abilities, they’re also favoured in barn or cottage style properties for their quirky rustic charm.
+These hinges come in various lengths, including 600mm and beyond.
+These long lengths allow t-hinges to reach far across large gates and doors, allowing them to be properly braced without any sagging.
+Aside from their practical abilities, they’re also favoured in cottage-style properties and barns for their quirky rustic charm.

 For an in-depth installation guide on these, check out this article.

-Unlike all the hinges above, which are mounted in pairs, a continuous hinge runs the entire length of the door it’s mounted to.
-Because of its long length, it means the weight of any door is evenly distributed throughout the hinge, so they’re ideal for situations where they will receive a great deal of wear and because of this, they’re more known for being long-lasting.
+Unlike the hinges above, which are mounted in pairs, a continuous hinge runs the entire door length.
+Because of its long length, the door’s weight is evenly distributed throughout the hinge.
+This feature makes continuous hinges very robust and ideal for doors receiving lots of wear and tear.